Irish Women's Franchise League: History

 Hanna Sheehy-Skeffington lost her teaching job in 1913 when she was arrested and put in prison for three months after throwing stones at Dublin Castle.
 Whilst in jail she started a hunger strike but was released under the Prisoner's Temporary Discharge of Ill Health Act and was soon rearrested.

 The league kept a neutral stance on Home Rule, but was opposed to the World War.
 After the execution of Francis Sheehy-Skeffington by the British during the Easter Rising of 1916, it supported Sinn Féin.

 IWFL never succeeded in establishing a significant presence in the north.
 Refusing Christabel Pankhurst's directive in August 1914, disband and cease agitation for the duration of the war, militant members of the Women Social and Political Union in Belfast, Elizabeth McCracken and Margaret McCoubrey had looked to the League.
 In The Irish Citizen, McCracken asked "Shall Suffrage Cease?"
 Men who had subjected militant suffragists to a campaign of "vituperation and invective", were now asking women to defer to "the most aggravated form of militancy—war".
 But McCoubrey's efforts to established a branch of the League in Belfast were bedevilled by sectarian-political differences and, with "dreams of united womanhood", were abandoned in the spring of 1915.

-Following the introduction of women's suffrage in Ireland at the 1918 Irish general election (for women over the age of 30), and the dramatic political events in Ireland that followed it, the organisation naturally lost momentum and purpose, and was shortly defunct thereafter.
+Following the introduction of women's suffrage in Ireland at the 1918 general election (for women over the age of 30), and the dramatic political events in Ireland that followed it, the organisation lost momentum and purpose, and was shortly defunct thereafter.